razor-network/docs/docs/Governance.md

 3. Max Tolerance

-The noise in the Price that should be considered to avoid any penalties on staker, if there is difference btween the values proposed.
+The noise in the Price that should be considered to avoid any penalties on staker, if there is difference between the values proposed.

 4. Withdraw Release Period

 The tokens should be withdrawn withing specific epochs.
 If withdraw release period completes, stakers need to extend locks.

-5. extand Lock Penalty
+5. Extend Lock Penalty

 If by any chance staker misses the withdraw release period they can extend the withdraw lock by providing some penalty.